nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 Weaknesses:

 1. Does not help look for a free slot to schedule an event.
-2. Does not have a way to “block” multiple time slots for an event when the timing is uncertain, and release the blocked slots when the time is finalised.
+2. Does not have a way to "block" multiple time slots for an event when the timing is uncertain, and release the blocked slots when the time is finalised.
 3. Allows scheduling for different events at the same time without prompting the user.
 4. No CLI.